-Ray is counsel to the firm’s Business & Real Estate Taxation and Corporate/Business practice groups.
+Raymond J. Holst is a Partner in the firm’s Business & Real Estate Taxation and Corporate/Business Practice Groups.

 Ray received his J.D. from the Columbia University School of Law in 2002, where he was a Harlan Fiske Stone Scholar, and his B.A. from Union College in 1990.
 Ray is admitted to practice law in New York and is admitted to the U.S. Tax Court.
 Ray was a former member of the Wall Street Tax Association.